 - 12 chicken cutlets

-- 2 cups Panko use crushed chips for Passover
+- 2 cups Panko use gf panko or crushed chips for Passover

 - 1 teaspoon Ground Black Pepper